• Skip to primary navigation

 Ingredients

-• dark chocolate – I use 54% cocoa dark chocolate, not too bitter but with a strong flavour
+• dark chocolate – I use 54% cocoa dark chocolate, not too bitter but with a strong flavour.
+You can replace this with milk chocolate if you prefer.

 • butter – I prefer to use unsalted in baking